 Having said that, it’s important to make a distinction between rec games (when you definitely should paddle tap) and multi-game tournament matches (when doing it between games seems – at least to me – a bit overdone).

 2. When your Partner Hits a Great Shot

-It’s become customary in pickleball culture to give your partner a paddle-tap after a great shot or a well constructed point.
-It’s an acknowledgement that they contributed to the team at or above expectation.
+It’s become customary in pickleball culture to give your partner a paddle-tap after a great shot or a well-constructed point.
+It’s an acknowledgment that they contributed to the team at or above expectation.
 It’s like giving your partner a high-five!
 Or saying “great job,” or “great shot.”